|

 blacks and Latinos for marijuana possession at three, four, five, and up to

 ten times or more the rate of whites.
-Los Angeles arrests blacks at seven
+Chicago and other major cities arrest blacks at seven

 Along with DNA collection for misdemeanors and other policing policies, this